mmingyeomm/kasoro/kasoro/README-ARCHITECTURE.md

 The platform integrates with Solana wallets:

 1. **Wallet Connection**:

    - Users connect their Solana wallet using the WalletButton component
    - Connection state is managed by the Solana Wallet Adapter

 2. **Wallet Linking**:

    - Once connected, users link their wallet to their Twitter account
    - LinkWalletButton component manages this process
    - After linking, the wallet address is stored in the user profile

 3. **Wallet Verification**:
    - The application verifies that the connected wallet matches the linked wallet
-   - This verification is required for creating game rooms
+   - This verification is required for creating comunities

-## Game Room & Messaging UI
+## Community & Messaging UI

-### Game Room Creation
+### Community Creation

-The CreateGameRoomForm component includes:
+The CreateCommunityForm component includes:

 - Room name and description inputs
 - Bounty amount slider (SOL)
 - Time limit slider (minutes)
 - Base fee percentage slider

-### Game Room List
+### Community List

-The GameRoomList component:
+The CommunityList component:

-- Displays available game rooms in a visually appealing layout
+- Displays available comunities in a visually appealing layout
 - Shows parameters for each room (bounty, time limit)
-- Provides navigation to individual game rooms
+- Provides navigation to individual comunities

 ### Messaging System

 The messaging UI includes:

 - Real-time message display
 - Message composition and sending
 - User attribution for messages